I Remember Now ~ How Did Christianity Come to Deviate From Jeshua’s Message ~ Post 6

 It makes no sense that he ever intended to start a Church, for that would mean even more separation.
 Then you have one tribe meeting in separation from another tribe with different beliefs.
 Each doing so because they think they are the ones who have it “right.”
 And when we’re caught up in being “right”, we’re up in our heads, and Jesus was always about the heart, and living from the heart.

-As I wrote earlier, what Jesus was/is about is helping us see OUR OWN natural Oneness with the One, the Divinity of our own essence, and to live from that place within us and all around us.
+As I wrote earlier, and will be seen in future posts, what Jesus was/is about is helping us see OUR OWN natural Oneness with the One, the Divinity of our own essence, and to live from that place within us and all around us.

 You may notice that in these two creeds of the Church, Jesus was born, crucified, died, and rose.
 According to these creeds, Jesus came to be born, and then to hang around for 33 years until the main event, where he could live out the purpose of his life, which was death.
 Say what?